pi-star-2025/pi_star/Misc/Real_VR/Supporting/perfect_fix/perfect_fix_5.md

 Humans have an opposite nose breath that is the CO2-driven breath behind the bottom spine and heels.
 This is only at the 4D level, so no one else sees it and it can't be measured.

-In either case, if the red/green breaths are in sync (one real, one quantum), then it is mathmeatically a "smile" through the magnetic center of the system, since the green is behind 3.14159265 (of π) and the quantum red is after the 3.14159265 (of π).
+In either case, if the red/green breaths are in sync (one real, one quantum), then it is mathematically a "smile" through the magnetic center of the system, since the green is behind 3.14159265 (of π) and the quantum red is after the 3.14159265 (of π).
 This goes through the belly-button for 4D, and center of the earth for 6D.